D38 COVID-19 Safe In-person Instruction and Protocols

 We will not enforce any physical distancing or cohorting measures, but we encourage our staff, students and visitors to maintain respectful and appropriate physical distance.
 We will continue to encourage impactful personal hygiene practices, such as frequent hand-washing and sanitizing while we resume our traditional schedule of cleaning and sanitizing our buildings and campuses.

-Public health officials recommend all eligible individuals over the age of 12 receive the COVID-19 vaccine.
+Public health officials recommend all eligible individuals receive the COVID-19 vaccine.
 D38 will not mandate the vaccine among staff or students and will not require student or staff notification of vaccination status.

 Below you will find some of the latest information from the Center for Disease Control, the Colorado Department of Public Health & Environment, and additional resources regarding Coronavirus (COVID-19).
 According to the CDC, the best way to prevent illness is to avoid exposure to this virus.
 However, the following preventative measures are recommended to help prevent the spread of respiratory diseases: